RSE-Sheffield/data-code-management/presentation.md

 # It's OK to ask for help

-Some years ago, Tom Webb asked for advice on Twitter.
+Some years ago, **Tom Webb** (@tomjwebb) asked for advice on Twitter.
 Some of the resulting conversation is included in this presentation...

 # Own your data